 Their first instinct would be to run away and hide to the nearest hiding place they know.

-If the rabbit is a house rabbit being chased by a cat, theirs a high probability that the cat would catch it.
+If the rabbit was a house rabbit being chased by a cat, there is a high probability that the cat would catch it.

 If that failed, they would fight back with everything they got.

 How to protect your rabbits from cats?

 The two of them are not friends, they are governed by their instinct.

 If you’re trying to protect your rabbit from your neighbor’s cat, you can try cat-proofing your house.

-If they do get past your fence, most cats would run away after your motion-activated sprinklers kick in because cats hate being wet.
+If they do get past your fence, most cats will run away after your motion-activated sprinklers kick in because cats hate being wet.

 If the cat somehow gets past all of that, a cat-proof rabbit cage would protect your rabbit from harm.

 While it’s certainly possible for them to get along, it’s still best that you never leave your cats and rabbits unsupervised.

-While a rabbit can defend themselves from cats by running away, biting, and kicking, a house rabbit would likely lose to a house cat.
+While a rabbit can defend itself from cats by running away, biting, and kicking, a house rabbit would likely lose to a house cat.